armiantos/shopify-fall-intern-challenge/README.md

 - I chose to not use Redux to simplify the code (and hence I also did not have persistence)
 - I updated the UI to something more appealing and made it responsive (especially to smaller devices)
 - Made sure everything was 100% accessible through the keyboard
+- Did not set-up Github Actions for this repository